 All individuals working on behalf of the University have a responsibility for protecting University data and data that is entrusted to the University.
-The Board of Trustees Information Security Policy specifies that this requirement applies to all UMS faculty, staff, employees, contractors, consultants, business partners or anyone who accesses or possesses such data.
-This APL focuses on appropriate precautions that faculty, staff and student workers are expected to take commensurate with the sensitivity, volume, and value of the data they handle.
+The Board of Trustees Information Security Policy (Section 901) specifies that this requirement applies to all University of Maine System (UMS) faculty, staff, employees, contractors, consultants, business partners or anyone who accesses or possesses such data.
+This Administrative Practice Letter (APL) focuses on appropriate precautions that faculty, staff and student workers are expected to take commensurate with the sensitivity, volume, and value of the data they handle.
 The overarching goal of protecting data is to reduce the risk associated with unauthorized access, loss or theft of data whether the data is in paper or electronic form.
 Included in protection is awareness of what data is under an individual’s control so that appropriate actions can be taken if data is lost.

 Viewing or possessing something without authorization.
 This may be deliberate or accidental.
-The access may be to a system, network or data.
-Any lost or stolen paper or device which contains compliant or business sensitive data should be assumed to have resulted in unauthorized access.
+The access may be to a system, network, or data.
+Any lost or stolen paper or device which contains restricted, confidential, or internal data should be assumed to have resulted in unauthorized access.

 Each individual shall:

-- Understand the requirements for protecting University data and the risk associated with using devices to access, process or store information.
-A list of permitted and restricted systems for compliant data is located in APPENDIX C and a list of specific data elements is located in APPENDIX D.
+- Understand the requirements for protecting University data and the risk associated with using devices to access, process, or store information.
+A list of permitted and prohibited systems for restricted and confidential data is located in Appendix C. Data classification specifics are identified in APL VI-I.

-- Be accountable for the Compliant Data in his or her control or possession to include data on devices whether provided by the University or not.
+- Be accountable for the Restricted and Confidential Data in his or her control or possession to include data on devices whether provided by the University or not.

-- Limit the amount of Compliant Data that is in his or her control or possession and handle only the amount of data which is necessary to complete the job.
+- Limit the amount of Restricted and Confidential Data that is in his or her control or possession and handle only the amount of data which is necessary to complete the job.

 - Back-up University data stored on computing devices under the individual’s control when the data is the original or master copy.

-- Promptly report any suspected incident including loss or theft of a device that may contain University data to Campus or System IT.
+- Promptly report any suspected incident including loss or theft of a device that may contain University data to campus Information Technology (IT), the IT helpdesk or the Information Security Office.
 Further response shall be in accordance with the Information Security Incident Response APL (APL VI-B).

-- Send business or compliant data to other departments or third parties only when the recipient is authorized to receive such data.
-Check with supervisor or manager if uncertain who is authorized.
+- Only share restricted or confidential data with other departments or third parties when the recipient is authorized to receive such data.
+Check with the supervisor or manager if uncertain who is authorized.

 Each Manager and Supervisor shall:

-- Ensure individuals receive security awareness training and are familiar with the requirements of this APL.
+- Ensure individuals annually take the security awareness training and are familiar with the requirements of this APL.